aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtsaveoptions/_index.md

 ```

 Sets how to quote values in the exported text file.
-[TxtValueQuoteType](../../com.aspose.cells/txtvaluequotetype).
+See [TxtValueQuoteType](../../com.aspose.cells/txtvaluequotetype).

 **Parameters:**
 | Parameter | Type | Description |